 Enter the email and save

-You should get an email, to confirm subscription to the Topic and close the Subscribe window and save.
+You should get an email, to confirm the subscription to the Topic and close the Subscribe window and save.

 Create IAM policies and attach these Policies to the users